holgerbrandl/data_science_with_kotlin/README.md

 # Taxi challenge

-We picked the taxi challenge from Kaggle as an example
+We picked the taxi trip duration challengefrom Kaggle as an example

 https://www.kaggle.com/c/nyc-taxi-trip-duration